 - If using the report to meet public notice requirements ensure:

 - The 10 required elements are met.

-- The delivery method is direct (waiver options do not meet public notice delivery requirements).
+- The delivery method is direct hard copy (electronic delivery and waiver options do not meet public notice delivery requirements).

 - Add information about any uncorrected significant deficiencies and the plan or schedule for correction, and any interim measures taken.

 - We receive all of our water from another system.
 Do we have to produce and deliver our own CCR?